-The Network reports a portion of its net position or fund balance in its government-wide and fund financial statements as restricted.
-Net position or fund balance is reported as restricted when constraints placed on resource use are either (a) externally imposed by creditors (such as debt covenants), grantors, contributors, laws or regulation of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
+On the government-wide financial statements, the Network reports its net position as net investment in capital, restricted and unrestricted.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
+Net position is reported as restricted when constraints placed on resource use are either (a) externally imposed by creditors (such as debt covenants), grantors, contributors, laws or regulation of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
+Unrestricted net position is all resources that do not meet the definition of "net investment in capital assets" or "restricted net position".

-The Network reports other constraints in its fund balance in the governmental funds as committed or assigned.
+The Network reports fund balance as restricted as defined above.
+Other constraints in its fund balance in the governmental funds as reported as committed or assigned.
 Fund balance is reported as committed if the Commission Board of the Network constraints the use of resources.
 Fund balance is reported as assigned if the fund balance is constrained by the Commission's intent to use the funds for a specific purpose.
 Committed constraints can be removed only through similar action that created the constraint.
+Non-spendable fund balance in the governmental funds reflects the lack of availability in form or substance of the assets and liabilities reported in the fund to meet obligations of the fund.
 Unassigned fund balances are all fund balances that do not meet the definition of "restricted", "assigned" "non-spendable" or "committed".

 Non-spendable fund balance in the governmental funds reflects the lack of availability in form or substance of the assets and liabilities reported in the fund to meet obligations of the fund.
 When both restricted and unrestricted resources (committed, assigned, and unassigned) are available for use, it is the Network's policy to use restricted resources first, then unrestricted resources as they are needed.